-Created a web base document management system for organizing the required documents stated in the Academic Affairs Handbook (2020 – 2021).
+Our team created a web base document management system for organizing the required documents stated in the Academic Affairs Handbook (2020 – 2021).
 After creating an outline for our database, we implemented it on Microsoft Azure, a cloud computing platform.
 We tested various methods of accepting client information and settled with the ASP.
 NET platform because of its ease in use and features.
 In using a cloud platform, we thought it would make everything easier and more accessible, but in the development process it was not.
 This led us to make an application that worked locally to each user which.
 Although cloud technology is powerful and used a lot today, it was not something that would help make this system function better.

 Introduction

 As the world around us advances it is difficult to stay on top of the latest tech.
 Creating a document management system is our idea of staying on top of the latest tech but most importantly changing the lives of our professors.
-The document management system we are creating will replace the current system used to organize faculty records relating to promotion and tenure.
+The document management system we are creating will replace the current manual system used to organize hard-copy faculty records relating to promotion and tenure.

 Due to the pandemic, not all faculty are on campus.
 Since the current system for the faculty record file is hard copy, it can be a mess getting all those files together if some are on campus and some are at home.
-The system we are developing also makes it so that the files are reproducible.
+The system we developed also makes it so that the files are reproducible.
 You can have both a hard copy and digital back up in case something happens to the physical.
 The most convenient feature of the system is that it organizes all the documents according to the latest Academic Affairs Handbook.
 The system is a helpful tool that will make the lives of faculty easier when handling these important documents.

 Methods

-Creating the document management system required a lot of research and learning than it did developing the application.
-First the plan was to create a cloud-based database where everything would be accessible from.
-This required the use of a cloud-based system we had 2 options Microsoft Azure and Amazon Web Services (AWS).
-Christino suggested that Microsoft Azure because a friend of his had trouble using AWS.
-Both systems were new to the team, this alongside Christino’s suggestion made it easier for everyone to decide.
+Creating the document management system required more research than it did developing the application.
+First, the plan was to create a cloud-based database where all data would be accessible.
+This required the use of a cloud-based system.
+We had 2 options: Microsoft Azure and Amazon Web Services (AWS).
+The team lead suggested that Microsoft Azure because a perceived trouble using AWS.
+Both systems were new to the team, this alongside The team lead’s suggestion, made it easier for everyone to decide.
 Both systems were new to the team so making the decision was clear and we chose Microsoft Azure.

 Before we could make a database on Azure, we needed to create a plan as to what our database would entail.
-To get an idea we read through the entire Academic Affairs handbook to grasp the structure.
+To get an idea we read the entire Academic Affairs handbook to grasp the structure.
 Afterwards an outline of the handbook was created for all of the required documents and its structure.
 We spent a few meetings planning what other tables will be needed besides the tables for each section.
 Other tables included meta data like the time, date and version of the document added.
 With all this information gathered it was finally time to create an entity relationship diagram (ERD).
 An ERD is an outline of the database including all the tables, columns, datatypes and relationships amongst the databases.
-Research was not needed for the creation of the ERD or the database as because this was something learned from CST 204.
+Research was not needed for the creation of the ERD or the database as because this was something learned from CST 204, Database Management.
 Navigating Azure was done with the help of this video: “How to create an Azure SQL Database | Azure Portal Series.”